 Definitely worth climbing the stairs for, with something of the raffish feel appropriate to a room named for C.B.
 Fry, the legendary Edwardian cricketer and all-round renaissance man.
 A lofty, spacious room with windows facing south and east, and luxurious furnishings including a hand-carved French-style mahogany bed and venetian glass dressing table.

 Bathroom has double basins, large-head shower, separate bath and underfloor heating.

 Second floor front, with free-standing bath in room.

-Named for C B Fry's great friend, the romantic Indian prince Sir K.S.
+Named for C B Fry's great friend, the Indian prince Sir K.S.
 Ranjitsinhji, known universally as "Ranji".
 An elegant batsman for both Sussex and England despite only taking the game up at Cambridge, Ranji more or less invented the leg glance and India's domestic one-day cricket tournament is named after him.

-A lovely, romantic, room at the front of the house, which looks north-west.
-Our most requested room so far, with flamingo-strewn wallpaper, panelling behind the bed, slightly rococo furniture and double-ended bath in the room.
-There is a separate shower room for traditionalists, complete with underfloor heating, walk-in shower and views toward Claife Heights.
+A lovely, romantic room at the front of the house, with flamingo-strewn wallpaper, panelling behind the bed and double-ended bath in the room.
+There is a separate shower room for traditionalists, complete with underfloor heating, walk-in shower and views toward Claife Heights to the west.